Amazing and delicious food in Singapore delivered straight to your doorstep with just a few quick taps? Is it really as easy as that? Heck yes it is!

 Deliveroo drivers are hopping around to bring you food from the best restaurants.
+Hooray!
 You can search by cuisine or by popular restaurants and meals, and there are no low-quality takeaway restaurants.
-Deliveroo Editions – remote delivery-only kitchens – have recently opened in Lavendar and Katong to serve food exclusively for delivery.
-For time-crunched working mums in need of easy dining, check out Deliveroo Food Market at Alice@Mediapolis.
 Takeout addict?
 Check out Deliveroo Plus to skip the delivery fee!

 Delivery charge: $3-5

-Payment methods: Card only, you can choose to tip your rider via the app or in cash
+Payment methods: Card or PayPal, and you can choose to tip your rider via the app or in cash

 - Recognises allergy requests

 - This food delivery app offers a monthly subscription of $14.90 a month to enjoy free delivery on every order

-As the first on the Singapore food delivery scene, Foodpanda has secured a sizeable territory of more than 1200 restaurants.
+As the first on the Singapore food delivery app scene, Foodpanda has secured a sizeable territory of more than 1,200 restaurants.
 Rebranded from its neon orange to an electric pink and soon to be launching an e-wallet for easier payment, it even offers 24-hour fast food delivery.